azdavis/azdavis.net/posts/en/limitations-opportunity.md

 incrementally update the language server's database of semantic knowledge about the repository.

-For instance, if a programmer edits just a single function's body, we would like to only re-typecheck just that function's body.
-If just a single function's body changed, not its type, then it shouldn't be possible for the well-typed-ness of other functions to change.
+For instance, if a programmer edits a single function's body, we would like to only re-typecheck that function's body.
+We can do this if we know that, if the only thing that changed was a single function's body, not its type, then it is not possible for the well-typed-ness of other functions to change.

 Except this is _not_ true in Rust, as just discussed, because the function body could contain an `impl` for another type declared elsewhere.
-Then adding or removing `impl`s could cause methods to be added or removed for faraway types, which may be used in other functions.
+Then adding or removing `impl`s could add or removes methods on types defined elsewhere, which may be used in other functions.

 So, writing an incrementally-updating language server for Rust is more difficult than it would be if `impl`s were not allowed in function bodies.